foxitsoftware/FoxitPDFSDKForWeb-Angular-Example/README.md

     npm i -S @foxitsoftware/foxit-pdf-sdk-for-web-library
   ```

+1. Place the `license-key.js` into `./src/app/pdfviewer`.
+You can find the license information at `SDK/examples/`

 _Inside AngularJS, implement the following:_

 1. In the `angular.json`, update `architect/build` options of `assets`,`styles` and `extractCss`, and `architect/lint` section.